Kriya serpent yoga

 This practice blends various techniques from Buddhism, Hinduism, and Esotercism with the core Kriya Serpent techniques.
 The practice is broken into four (4) different levels, each one with a specific focus and objectives:

-• Introductory Level 1 – The basics of meditation and an introduction to chakras while enhancing mental focus and visualization.
+Introductory Level 1 contains the basics of meditation and an introduction to chakras while energizing your etheric body and enhancing mental focus and visualization.
+This level should take between 6-18 months to complete.

-Introductory Level 1 is provided below free of charge so you can experience this transformative practice for yourself without any commitment.
-Start with this introduction to the world of transcendental meditation, and you will gain great benefit even at this initial level.
-Should you want to move on to the subsequent three (3) levels or you tested into a higher level, then please refer to the book, The Kriya Serpent Yogi, for instructions on those later levels.
-The book provides not only instruction but enlightenment through the philosophical musings within.
-There is an incredible Universe out there, and the Kriya Serpent Yoga practice is your gateway into that higher realm of reality.
-Supplemental material can be found on the Kriya Serpent Yoga Youtube Channel: @KriyaSerpentYogi
+This level is provided free of charge so you can experience this transformative practice for yourself without a commitment.
+Starting this introduction to the world of transcendental meditation will gain you great benefit even at this initial level.
+Should you want to move on to subsequent levels or you tested into a higher level, then refer to the book, The Kriya Serpent Yogi, for detailed instructions on those later levels.
+The book provides instruction and enlightenment through the philosophical musings within.
+We live within an incredible Universe, and the Kriya Serpent Yoga practice is your gateway into the higher realms of reality.
+Supplemental video material can be found on the Kriya Serpent Yoga Youtube Channel: @KriyaSerpentYogi

 “If you can’t fly, then run.
 If you can’t run, then walk.
 If you can’t walk, then crawl, but by all means, keep moving.” – Dr. Martin King Jr.